Life Care Planning

 - What is a pooled special needs trust?

 A pooled SNT is often a practical alternative for small estates.
 Sub-accounts belonging to many beneficiaries are managed as a single entity, usually by nonprofit corporations that call upon the experience of social workers, money managers and special needs attorneys.
 Since many financial institutions do not handle small SNTs, or charge fees that are not cost-effective for modest trusts, pooled trusts can give families access to highly skilled trustees.
 Funds remaining at the beneficiary’s death are typically divided between Medicaid and the nonprofit.
-For a list of pooled trusts, organized by state, click here.

 - When should a special needs trust be considered as a vehicle for holding the proceeds from a personal injury settlement?